Peru Travel Guide for solo female travellers: my experience in 163 days backpacking the land of the Incas

 - If you want a more peaceful and quiet volunteering in Peru, you can work in farms.

 Language in Peru

 The language in Peru is Spanish.
 To feel like a local, below are some useful phrases.
-Please note that even though the whole Latin America speaks Spanish, each country has their own slangs.
+Please note that even though the whole of Latin America speaks Spanish, each country has its own slang.